All the foodies in town know, hopefully, that Eggshells Kitchen Co. in the Heights has some of the best cooking classes in Little Rock.

 I’ve hated it that I had never made it to a class.
 You know, two little kids, busy schedule, blah blah blah.
 Tonight, I finally made it to one, at the suggestion of my friend Meenakshi Budhraja.
 She assisted her friend, Usha Mittal, in demonstrating vegetarian food from an Indian perspective.

-Hours later, my clothes still smell awesome.
+Hours later, my beautiful indian clothes still smell amazing.

 My daughter Morgan and I walked into Eggshells and immediately swooned at the smell of toasting cumin (and other things we couldn’t identify).
 If nothing else, one thing that really sets Indian cooking apart is their use of spices.
 Usha later showed me her tin of spices, which could be framed as a work of art itself.